NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Methods

-To achieve this, the $h$ attention heads are divided evenly across the three pathways, allowing each group of $h/3$ heads to specialize in modeling dependencies along a single axis.
-We apply pre-normalization of queries and keys \cite{Ba2016}, and omit the bias term in attention computations \cite{Jiang2024}.
+A sketch of the proposed structure is proposed in Figure \ref{fig:tri_axial_reshaping}.
+The $h$ attention heads are divided evenly across the three pathways, allowing each group of $h/3$ heads to specialize in modeling dependencies along a single axis.
+In attention computations we apply query/key normalization \cite{Ba2016} before the scaled dot-product, which stabilizes training and improves convergence, and omit the bias term to speed up training \cite{Dehghani2023, Jiang2024}.
 For the spatial pathway, the attention output is computed as:

-Analogous computations produce the temporal and blending pathway outputs $Z_T$ and $Z_B$.
-The pathways outputs are then concatenated along the feature dimension.
-Finally, a feedforward network with residual connections and dropout is applied \cite{Vaswani2017}.
+Analogous multi-head computations produce the temporal and blending pathway outputs $Z_T$ and $Z_B$.
+While the three pathways are logically separated, the initial projection is shared, computation for the different heads within the same pathway are carried out in parallel, while attention computations for different pathways are sequential.
+The three pathways outputs are then concatenated along the feature dimension and passed through a linear projection.

+The tri-axial design offers a substantial computational advantage over full self-attention.
+Whereas full self-attention over the flattened tensor would incur a quadratic cost of $\mathcal{O}((T C_{m_k} B_{m_k})^{2})$, the tri-axial complexity is $\mathcal{O}(T B_{m_k} C_{m_k}^{2} + C_{m_k} B_{m_k} T^{2} + T C_{m_k} B_{m_k}^{2})$, i.e., quadratic only along a single axis at a time.
+This efficiency is critical in high-density sensing or when considering long contexts (more details and considerations on overhead computations are reported in Appendix \ref{apd:A_complexity}).
+Finally, a pointwise feedforward network with residual connections and dropout is applied \cite{Vaswani2017}.
+Throughout the encoder blocks, layer normalization is applied inside the residual connection, as proposed in \cite{Xiong2020}.